 - 17. Tasks that include actually making something such as a building, product, or a marketing plan. - 18.
-Creative tasks such as brainstorming a new direction or creating a new process. - Refers to coming up with plans for actions and making decisions. - 20.
-The degree that team members are dependent upon one another to get information, support, or materials from other team members to be effective. - 21.
-When team members may work independently and simply combine their efforts to create the team's output. - 22.
-In a team, when one person's output becomes another person's input. - 23.
-Team members working on each task simultaneously. - 24.
-When the rewards that an individual receives depend on the performance of others.
+Creative tasks such as brainstorming a new direction or creating a new process. - 19.
+Tasks involving coming up with plans for actions and making decision. - 20.
+The degree that team members depend on one another to get information, support, or materials from other team members to be effective. - 21.
+This exists when team members may work independently and simply combine their efforts to create the team's output.